History of Woolston, Southampton: Industry

 In June 1904 John I. Thornycroft & Company relocated to Woolston from Chiswick where it acquired the shipyard from Mordey Carney and Co.
 In the late 1920s the yard was expanded by reclaiming land from the sea and in the process the hulls of a Cowes Ketch and a lighter were buried within the reclaimed land.

 In 1966 John I. Thornycroft & Company merged with Vosper & Co. to form Vosper Thornycroft.
 The various shipbuilding companies on this Victoria Road site were thus the major employer in Woolston until 31 March 2004 when Vosper Thorneycroft vacated the site having relocated its operations to Portsmouth.

 The other major employer in Woolston, from 1913 to 1960, was Supermarine.
 This company built seaplanes on its Hazel Road site that were ultimately successful in the Schneider Trophy.
 Those seaplanes were further developed by R. J. Mitchell to create the Supermarine Spitfire.
 Alongside its simpler and more numerous counterpart, the Hawker Hurricane, the Spitfire played an important part in World War II and the Battle of Britain.
 This made Woolston an important target for the Luftwaffe.

 The Sopwith Aviation Company opened a small factory in Woolston in 1914, building seaplanes for the Admiralty during World War I.

 The Royal Navy also had a large building situated between Archery Road and the waterfront which they used as stores.
 Originally built in 1917 by the Ministry of Munitions as Rolling Mills for the production of brass strip for shell cases, this building is often thought of and referred to as being within Woolston but it was actually in the neighbouring district of Weston.
 It was built immediately behind Weston Grove House on land that was originally part of the Weston Grove estate.

 Situated slightly to the north of Woolston railway station was a small goods yard, accessible from Bridge Road.
 This yard was a busy place until it closed in November 1967.

 The Hazel Road area of modern Woolston still has some industrial activity, including Siva Group and GriffonHoverwork.

 Wartime

-With a major shipbuilding yard situated a short distance downstream from the Supermarine factory, Woolston attracted a lot of attention from the Luftwaffe during World War II.
+With the Supermarine factory making Spitfires, and a major shipbuilding yard situated a short distance downstream, Woolston attracted a lot of attention from the Luftwaffe during World War II.
 This bombing did significant damage in Woolston and completely destroyed the Supermarine factory and the neighbouring Itchen Ferry village on 26 September 1940, but it did not stop production of the Spitfire which had been safely dispersed around the country.